 The Aegis II controller inputs are assigned letters and the outputs are assigned numbers as part of the programming scheme.
 This allows, for example, output relay 3 to be controlled by input sensor E, Chlorine.
 The Chlorine sensor must be input on E and the hypochlorite pump must be plugged into R3.

 4-20mA outputs are the only signals that do not follow this plan.
-They are labeled C1, C2, etc.
+They are also assigned letters.